raoul2000/yii2-workflow/guide/about-workflows.md

 To actually change the status of a model you have two options :

-- assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute is considered as the end status of pending transition that will be commited when the `status` attribute is saved
+- assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute is considered as the end status of pending transition that will be committed when the `status` attribute is saved
-- call  *sendToStatus('endStatus')* with the end status as argument : the transition between the *real* status and the one passed as argument is commited by the *sendToStatus* method.
+- call  *sendToStatus('endStatus')* with the end status as argument : the transition between the *real* status and the one passed as argument is committed by the *sendToStatus* method.

 ## Getting the Status

-If status assignement can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve accessing this attribute directly but use the method *getWorkflowStatus()* instead.
-However in certain circumstances, reading the status attribute value is acceptable but then it is your responsability to ensure that both values are synchronized.
+If status assignment can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve accessing this attribute directly but use the method *getWorkflowStatus()* instead.
+However in certain circumstances, reading the status attribute value is acceptable but then it is your responsibility to ensure that both values are synchronized.

 ### getWorkflowStatus() vs attribute